omarandlorraine/stoc/README.md

  - Pick two random instructions and swap them over
  - Pick one instruction, and overwrite it entirely with another one.

 This will stop searching when the random walks stop finding improvements.
 I.e., if it's tried *n* times without finding a more optimal program, the search stops and the last found known good program is printed out.
+Invoke this search with the `.opt` action.
 So here is an example run:
 ```
 $ ./stoc-2a03 examples/add_two_constants.stoc .dis .opt
 ; starting at $2000